Tschrock/Picarto.js/README.md

 Picarto.js
 ==========
 An unofficial node.js library for interacting with Picarto.tv's API.
-There's only one official endpoint right now (https://picarto.tv/settings/api), but more will come.
+See https://docs.picarto.tv/api/.

 ## Installation